rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 Do not confuse private with secure, on older Android versions it is possible for other apps to read private storage.
 In this case internal storage is more secure than external storage.

-No permissions are requires to read or write an app's Private Storage.
+No permissions are requires to read or write an app's private storage.
 [More on permissions below](#app-permissions)

 ## Shared Storage

-Shared storage is visible to all apps, is persistent after the app is uninstalled, and implemented as a database.
+Shared storage is visible to all apps, is persistent after an app is uninstalled.
+On devices running Android 10 and later shared storage is implemented as a database, you cannot access shared storage with POSIX file operations.
+The Kivy and KivyMD file choosers do not work, you must use the Android file picker.

 The nearby [storage example](https://github.com/RobertFlatt/Android-for-Python/tree/main/storage) demonstrates the database insert(), delete(), and retrieve() operations.

 Shared storage is organized based on root directories located in Android's 'Main Storage'.
 They are 'Music', 'Movies', 'Pictures', 'Documents', and 'Downloads'.

-No permissions are requires to read or write an app's own Shared Storage.
-Reading another app's Shared Storage requires READ_EXTERNAL_STORAGE permission.
+On devices running Android 10 and later no permissions are requires to read or write an app's own shared storage.
+Reading another app's shared storage requires READ_EXTERNAL_STORAGE permission.

-On devices running api < 29 the MediaStore database is flat, there are no simulated directories.
-The app designer has a choice to use this or the traditional file based primary shared storage.
+On devices running Android 9 and less, for shared storage, both file access and database access are available, though the database implementation is perhaps too basic.
 The best choice depends on the application.
-The MediaStore approach enables a share between apps (see next section), and data transfer is transparent when the user upgrades their device to 29 or greater.
-The file system approach provides the user with the familiar hierarchy, and requires WRITE_EXTERNAL_STORAGE permission.
+The database approach enables a file share with other apps (see next section), the file system approach provides the user with the familiar hierarchy, and requires WRITE_EXTERNAL_STORAGE permission.

 ## Sharing a file between apps